hafsaeskiyurt/delivery-person-burnout-prediction/README.md

 ## ⚠️ The Human Cost of Logistics: The Efficiency Paradox

-In the relentless race for **"faster"** and **"cheaper,"** the global delivery market has stumbled into a dangerous **Efficiency Paradox**.
-While modern algorithms are masterfully optimized to shave off milliseconds and cents, they remain fundamentally "human-blind," *treating riders as static variables* rather than human workers with physiological limits.
-This oversight has fueled an under-addressed operational challenge: **a 70% to 100% annual turnover rate** that traps firms in a "revolving door" of recruitment, costing upwards of €5,000 per rider in lost productivity and training.
-Beyond the financial drain, the psychological toll is immense, **with 63% of riders reporting high distress**.
-When a system ignores the cumulative mental fatigue of its workforce, it doesn't just lose money—it inadvertently forces its most efficient people into a cumulative burnout risk cycle.
+In the relentless race for “faster” and “cheaper,” the food delivery market has entered a growing Efficiency Paradox.
+Delivery platforms increasingly rely on algorithmic systems to optimize speed, dispatching, route efficiency, and cost; however, these systems often remain “human-blind,” treating riders as operational variables rather than human workers with physiological and psychological limits.
+Recent rider-specific research shows why this matters.
+A 2025 survey of 953 food delivery riders found that burnout is widespread, with 73.9% experiencing moderate burnout and 21.9% experiencing high burnout.
+In a UK gig-economy survey, 47% of drivers and riders said time pressure could make them travel over the speed limit, and 30% reported running a red light under pressure.
+Beyond safety, job insecurity also affects workforce stability; recent UK research found that 75% of riders and drivers reported anxiety over potential income drops, while many spent unpaid time waiting for work through the app.
+For delivery companies, these are not only worker well-being issues.
+Fatigue, stress, and unsafe time pressure can translate into higher turnover, repeated recruitment and training costs, service-quality problems, accident exposure, and lower operational resilience.
+In other words, ignoring rider burnout may create short-term efficiency gains while increasing long-term workforce and operational costs.

-📍 This project is an AI-driven Decision Support System (DSS) designed to combat rider burnout and high labor turnover rates in the logistics sector.
-By integrating Machine Learning with industrial engineering principles, the system ensures sustainable delivery operations by prioritizing human resources.
+📍 This project is an AI-driven Decision Support System (DSS) designed to reduce delivery rider burnout risk and support more sustainable last-mile operations.
+By combining machine learning with industrial engineering principles, the system helps managers make workload-aware assignment decisions that consider not only delivery efficiency but also rider well-being and human-resource sustainability.

 ## 📊 Dataset
 This project uses synthetically generated logistics data to simulate delivery rider burnout risk.
 The target variable, Burnout_Score, is created using a rule-based formulation that combines shift duration, workload, traffic density, delivery delay, floor level, and elevator availability.
 Therefore, the model should be interpreted as a proof-of-concept Decision Support System rather than a clinically or operationally validated burnout prediction tool.